Audiveris/audiveris-eg/README.md

 ## Contributions

+welcome!

-__IMPORTANT: Please keep in mind that the main purpose of this repositoy is to preserve audiveris-eg and to make this old software run on modern OSes.
+__IMPORTANT: Please keep in mind that the main purpose of this repository is to preserve audiveris-eg and to make this old software run on modern OSes.
 New features should go into the [new audiveris][5].
 For this repository, we'll only accept bug fixes and compatibilty changes.__